 Sometimes we have to take another person's word for it.
 Landlords may not allow you to change the locks yourself.
 But when you buy a new house, you can do what you want.
 And then you find out how expensive it can be to change all those locks out.
 Fortunately, there can be a less expensive option.

 At a recent meeting in our Keller Williams Tacoma office, we enjoyed a presentation from a company called “Mr. Rekey.”
 It was great.
 The presenter explained how they could rekey up to six keyholes (door knobs and deadbolts only) and make four copies of the new key for under $100.
 She could also rekey the mailbox lock at the same time for only $30 more!
 They save you time by coming to your home AND they charge a reasonable fee.
 Sounds awesome to me!

 Of course, if you have to have all new deadbolts installed, that would cost a whole lot more.
 (I know this because I've had to do it more than once!)
 But for most homes, a simple rekey may be enough.
 What a big help to the proud new owner of a home!

 And regardless of whether you use Mr. Rekey or another company, if you rekey OR change the locks, be sure to do your due diligence.
-Check with the local Better Business Bureau, Angie's List, Yelp, friends, neighbors, and/or your local REALTOR to make sure you get a reputable company with little or no complaints or problems.
+Check with the local Better Business Bureau, Yelp, BBB.org, friends, neighbors, and/or your local REALTOR to make sure you get a reputable company with little or no complaints or problems.
 I have even called the police department to ask questions, although they are usually pretty cautious about making recommendations.
 It's always better to spend a couple of hours in research to hopefully avoid days, weeks, and months of regret no matter what kind of household job you are hiring for. 🙂